 Trevor joined Watsi on March 12th, 2013.
-Four years ago, Trevor became the 2308th member to automatically support a new Watsi patient every month.
-Since then, 3,683 more people have become monthly donors!
-Trevor's most recent donation supported Jayden, an 11-month-old from Kenya, to fund surgery for his cryptorchidism.
+Five years ago, Trevor joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Trevor's most recent donation supported Seladin, five-month-old girl from Ethiopia, to fund a anorectal malformation surgery.